Kernix13/markdown-cheatsheet/README.md

 ### HTML entities

 This actually is not a markdown thing but it's nice having a list for use in your README files.
-Especally if you are a dev who loves and specializes in say science or math, etc. Here are the most used ones:
+This would be helpful if you are a dev who loves and specializes in say science or math, etc. Here are the most used ones:

 **Common**:
 | Entity | Result| Title |